-Parameters Description Audio In The option "Enabled" would activate incoming audio (either line in or built-in microphone).
-The option "Disabled" would turn off the incoming audio.
+Parameters Description The option "Enabled" would activate incoming audio (either line in or Audio In built-in microphone).
+The option "Disabled" would turn off the Audio III incoming audio.
 In such case, the video stream is captured without audio.
-Audio Out Volume The audio out volume level can be adjusted in the scale of 0-100.
-It will influence the volume level of the speakers connected to the camera.
-Audio Format Choose the compression format of audio: PCM, G.711A (A -law) or G.711U (μ -law).
+Choose "High" when the target is farther away from the camera and choose "Low" when the target is near the camera.
+Under "High" mode, there may be more audio noise due to higher level of signal Audio In Sensitivity amplification.
+Not available in all models.
+The audio out volume level can be adjusted in the scale of 0-100.
+It Audio Out Volume will influence the volume level of the speakers connected to the camera.
+Audio Format Choose the compression format of audio: PCM, G.711A (A-law) or Audio Format G.711U ( μ-law ).